Cycling Accident Claims

 Along with pedestrians and motorcyclists, cyclists are known as vulnerable road users.
 Unfortunately, cycling accident claims are fairly common, particularly incidents on busy city centre roads.

 Sometimes cyclists suffer accidents because of other road users’ negligence.
-2,000 cyclists are seriously injured every year and sadly, more than 100 cycling accidents are fatal.
+Every year over 3,000 cyclists are killed or seriously injured in the UK and more than 100 cycling accidents are fatal.

-> If you have been knocked off your bike by another road user, you may be legally entitled to claim compensation.
+If you have been knocked off your bike by another road user, you may be legally entitled to claim compensation.